tcfw/evntsrc/docs/websocket/PROTOCOL.md

 ```

 ## Subscribe
-The subscribe commands instructs the websocket server to subscribe to a user stream channel (w/ NATS compatible channel wildcards)
+The subscribe commands instructs the websocket server to subscribe to a user stream subject (w/ NATS compatible channel wildcards)
-> channels are prefixed in backend with `_USER.{stream_id}.` to maintain account seperation
+> subjects are prefixed in backend with `_USER.{stream_id}.` to maintain account seperation
 ```
 {
   "cmd":"sub",
-  "channel":"*.github.com" //The channel to subscribe to (w/ support for wildcards) }
+  "subject":"*.github.com" //The subject to subscribe to (w/ support for wildcards) }
 ```

 ## Publish
-The publish command instructs the websocket server to publish data into a channel
+The publish command instructs the websocket server to publish data into a subject
 ```
 {
   "cmd":"pub",
-  "channel": "envtsrc.github.com", //The channel to publish to "type":"repo_push", //The event type
+  "subject": "envtsrc.github.com", //The subject to publish to "type":"repo_push", //The event type
   "data": { //The event data
     "branch":"master",